Mesopotamia, 6,000 B.C.

 I’m sure other people can add to this list, but this is just what my experience has been.

 Drawbacks Of Bartering

-Just like with anything in life, it’s not all positive.
+Just like with anything in life, it’s not all positive with the barter system.

 One of the biggest issues I ran into was the fact that I had little need for other people’s services or goods.

 My business is pretty streamlined since I work out of my home and I’m 99.9% paperless.